-- Coordinate all efforts for external accreditation approval for the College (CAEP, other accreditations). - Coordinates University (SACS) accreditations with the Unit Assessment Director.
+- Coordinate all efforts for external accreditation approval for the College (CAEP, other accreditations). - Coordinates University (SACS) accreditations with the Unit Assessment Director. - Coordinate and provide support for program area accreditations. - Assist Macfeat with the NAEYC accreditation. - Oversee, with the Unit Assessment Director, College Unit Assessment System. - Supervise the COE Director of Assessment and Research, and Via Coordinator. - Complete the annual external reports. - Complete the annual Title II report and serve as the Title II liaison for the University. - Prepare annual reports for the South Carolina Department of Education. - Update the Full Time and Part Time Faculty Manual annually. - Coordinate the student assessment of teaching for all COE courses. - Coordinate edTPA assessment procedures. - Serve as a member of the Dean's Council. - Produce the College's Annual Report. - Complete periodic reports for the University and governmental agencies. - Oversee the Winthrop Professional Development Course (WPDC) program. - Oversee work on standing Accreditation Committees: Unit Assessment, Field and Clinical Experience, and Diversity. - Coordinate all faculty searches for the College. - Coordinate the preparation of the undergraduate catalog. - Provide overall direction for the Educator Services Coordinator, Academic Advisement Coordinator, and Administrative Specialist. - Approve and process all applications for admission to the Teacher Education Program. - Oversee various required SAS reports - Coordinate scholarship information for the Richard W. Riley College of Education. - Sign all recommendations for teacher certification. - Oversee coordination of special events for students including one Scholarship Luncheon, one Admission to Teacher Education Ceremony, multiple Orientation Sessions, and multiple Winthrop Days/Preview Days - Serve as information source for student advising. - Oversee all budgets for the department.

-- Coordinate and provide support for program area accreditations. - Assist Macfeat with the NAEYC accreditation. - Oversee, with the Unit Assessment Director, College Unit Assessment System. - Supervise the COE Director of Assessment and Research, and LiveText Coordinator. - Complete the annual AACTE/CAEP and PEDs reports. - Complete the annual Title II report and serve as the Title II liaison for the University. - Prepare annual reports for the South Carolina Department of Education. - Update the Full Time and Part Time Faculty Manual annually. - Coordinate the student assessment of teaching for all COE courses. - Serve as a member of the Dean's Council. - Produce the College's Annual Report. - Complete periodic reports for the University and governmental agencies. - Oversee the Winthrop Professional Development Course (WPDC) program. - Oversee work on standing Accreditation Committees: Unit Assessment, Field and Clinical Experience, and Diversity. - Coordinate all faculty searches for the College. - Coordinate the preparation of the undergraduate catalog. - Provide overall direction for the Certification Specialist, Academic Advisement Coordinator, and Administrative Specialist. - Approve and Process all applications for admission to the Teacher Education Program. - Oversee SAS various reports required for SAS (Annual, etc.) - Coordinate scholarship information for the Richard W. Riley College of Education. - Sign all recommendations for teacher certification. - Oversee coordination of special events for students including one Scholarship Luncheon, one Admission to Teacher Education Ceremony, multiple information sessions for the Teacher Education Program, multiple Orientation Sessions, multiple Winthrop Days/Preview Days and Internship Institute. - Serve as information source for student advising. - Oversee all budgets for the department. - Serve on the Teacher Education Committee. - Serve as chair of the Richard W. Riley College of Education Petitions Committee. - Perform other duties as assigned by the Dean. - Serve as the College's chief executive in absence of the Dean.
+- Serve on the Educator Preparation Committee. - Serve as chair of the Richard W. Riley College of Education Petitions Committee. - Perform other duties as assigned by the dean. - Serve as the College's chief executive in absence of the dean.